WinterWolfSV/visual_sorting/README.md

   ### TODO

     - [ ] Implement more algorithms
-    - [ ] Rewrite the bubble sort to not regenerate the array every time when visualizing
+    - [X] Rewrite the bubble sort to not regenerate the array every time when visualizing

+---

+### 20th of Feb 2023:

+### Done today

+- Came up with a new design for the website
+- Added a side menu which holds the sorts in it

+  ### TODO

+    - [ ] Implement more algorithms
+    - [ ] Make the side menu work with the show menu button as well as add support for phones

 ---